aarabii/Ai-mood-journal-api/README.md

 Built with ❤️ and probably too much coffee ☕

 _P.S. - If you find bugs, please open an issue.
-Or better yet, fix it and send a PR! 🚀_
+Or better yet, fix it and send a PR!
+The CI/CD pipeline will catch any issues before they merge. 🚀_